-Ghost of Tsushima fans are eager to get to Iki Island, the all-new story expansion in Ghost of Tsushima: Director’s Cut.
-Sucker Punch delivered on their promise to improve upon a game that most fans agreed was already perfect.
-With brand new features, updated graphics, and a new area to explore, Ghost of Tsushima: Director’s Cut has new and returning players asking one question: How do I get to Iki Island?
+Ghost of Tsushima fans are eager to get to Iki Island, the all-new story expansion in Ghost of Tsushima Director’s Cut.
+Sucker Punch delivered on its promise to improve upon a game that most fans agreed was already perfect.
+With brand new features, updated graphics, and a new area to explore, Ghost of Tsushima Director’s Cut has new and returning players asking one question: How do I get to Iki Island?

-If you’re starting from scratch, Iki Island unlocks at the beginning of Act II once you’ve unlocked the Toyotama region of Tsushima.
-By now, you’ve unlocked the grappling hook and, ideally, all four combat stances.
+If you’re starting from scratch, Iki Island unlocks at the beginning of Act II, once you’ve unlocked the Toyotama region of Tsushima.
+By then, you’ve unlocked the grappling hook and, ideally, all four combat stances.
 Once you’ve made it to Act II:

-- You’ll be notified that Tales of Iki are now available.
+Step 2: You’ll be notified that Tales of Iki is now available.

 Iki itself is an island off the southeast coast of Tsushima.
 Players cannot get there unless they complete this introductory mission and hop on a boat across the sea.
 This boat trip brings Jin on a character-building quest, returning to a place where the Sakai name is no longer welcome.
 The residents of Iki don’t care much for the Ghost of Tsushima, and Jin learns early on that the Khan was only the beginning.

 Iki Island is not easy.
-Players who’ve just reached Act II will have difficulty surviving on Iki Island and will be stuck there until they progress far enough in the Iki Story.
+Players who’ve just reached Act II will have difficulty surviving on Iki Island and will be stuck there until they progress far enough in the Iki story.
 While they only have to make it through a few missions in Tales of Iki to fast-travel back to Tsushima, under-equipped players may not enjoy it to its full potential.
-Furthermore, treating Iki Island as an epilogue after defeating Khotun Kahn makes for a better experience.
+Furthermore, treating Iki Island as an epilogue makes for a better experience.